 We spend two days exploring the Tsingy’s (limestone plateaus dramatically eroded into pinnacles, caves and gorges) by canoe and on foot.
 UNESCO World Heritage-listed, Tsingy de Bemaraha National Park is home to bats, lemurs, birds and plants adapted to these spectacular 300m-high ‘stone forests’ – which offer fantastic views.
 B,L,D

-Drive back to Morondava, stopping for sunset at the beautiful Avenue des Baobabs.
-The next day will be at leisure to relax and enjoy the beach or visit the town centre.
-For those who wish to visit the Baobab Avenue at sunrise this can be arranged, or you can visit the towns colourful bustling main market and browse through the huge range of products & produce.
-Fly back to Tana.
+Drive back to Morondava, stopping for the sunset at the beautiful Avenue des Baobabs.
+The next morning will be at leisure to relax and enjoy the beach or visit the towns colourful bustling markets.
+After lunch we fly back to Tana.
 B,L,D

-Your final morning in Tana before transferring to the airport for your flight home.
-B
+Our final day in Tana before transferring to the airport for your return flight home.
+B,L

 Sue graduated as a veterinary nurse before embarking on a more adventurous life as a professional outdoor guide.
 Over the past 25 years she has worked as an expedition leader, photographer and tour guide.
 Throughout that time she has been at the cutting edge of developments in adventure travel, mainly specialising in Antarctica and the High Arctic.
 Her enthusiasm has taken her to many remote corners of the world, including Madagascar, the Amazon, Africa and the Himalaya.
 Spending three months living in Grytviken, working for the South Georgia Heritage Trust and was a highlight of Sue’s career.
 In January, 2015, Sue purchased Adventure Associates and continues to plan even more exciting journeys to remote destinations.